crodriguez1a/ml-curriculum/deep_learning/chapters/glossary.md

 - **Eigenvalue**: The scalar λ is known as the eigenvalue corresponding to this eigenvector.

 - **Eigendecomposition**: One of the most widely used kinds of matrix decomposition is called eigendecomposition, in which we decompose a matrix into a set of eigenvectors and eigenvalues.

+- **Determinant**: The determinant of a square matrix, denoted det(A), is a function mapping matrices to real scalars.